 Processing begins the digestion process, so processed foods require less enzymatic action from the dog for digestion.
 Of course, processed foods also contain more inflammatory free radicals because of processing, so there is a negative side to their predigested state!
 Some dogs will digest their food better if digestive enzymes are added to the food, or if the food is lightly cooked.

 Of course, whole bones should not be cooked, but foods with very finely ground bones can be safely cooked lightly.
 Over time, most animals will increase their digestive enzyme production, and be able to digest raw.
 However, old or convalescent animals sometimes develop an aversion to raw, or lose weight eating raw.
-In such cases, addition of enzymes, or gentle cooking, will often help sort out the problem.
+In such cases, the addition of enzymes, or gentle cooking, will often help sort out the problem.

 #6 Supplements may be needed